January 12, 2023

 A brain tumor can cause hormonal imbalance or increase intracranial pressure in the brain stem and eventually trigger vomiting or nausea.

 A variety of other reasons, including food poisoning, influenza, etc. can also cause nausea or vomiting.
-However, vomiting from a brain tumor is often projectile and severe.
+However, vomiting caused by this health issue is often projectile and severe.
 Those experiencing extreme nausea or the frequent urge to vomit should look for other neurological signs to correlate with and determine the cause

 It is also possible for brain tumors to affect the neurocognitive domain, which may result in memory and perception problems.
-If a tumor affects the frontal or parietal lobe, it can also impair reasoning and decision-making.
+If it affects the frontal or parietal lobe, it can also impair reasoning and decision-making.
 A few common cognitive issues are as follows:

 Mild cognitive problems typically happen for a variety of other reasons, such as vitamin deficiencies, medications, stress, or mental health conditions.
 Hence, it is crucial to consult a doctor if a person is suffering from these conditions.